angular/angular/docs/PR_REVIEW.md

 ### 3. Creating Edits

-At any point in time you can edit any line in the repository.
+At any point you can edit any line in the repository.
-The idea is to create edits and push them to the PR since it is often easier to make minor changes than request the PR author to change and repush.
+The idea is to create edits locally and push them to the PR later.
+This is useful because it is often times easier to make minor changes locally than to request the PR author to change and repush through a comment (often times the comment is larger than the change.)

 Example of a local edit.
 ```